medialize/ally.js/questions.md

 * does `tabindex="1"` make the browser initially scroll there?
 * what's up with `autofocus`?
+  * only works on form elements
+* what happens when focus is given to something else upon mousedown?
 * `FocusEvent` is cancelable - what does that mean, what's it do exactly?
 * can you prevent `scrollElementIntoView()` upon `FocusEvent`?
 * `FocusEvent` happens after `keydown`, `mousedown`, `touchstart`, `pointerdown` consistently?
 * side-effects from `user-select`, `pointer-events`
 * can make `-webkit-appearance: button` make a div naturally focusable?
 * `document.body.focus()` does nothing, so body is not focusable, it's just the default focus upon `document.activeElement.blur()`?
+* do all browsers first focus `document` then the last focus element when re-entering the window?

 ## Visual